leonism/all-things-digital/src/data/posts/first-post.md

 ---
+excerpt: >-
-excerpt: This is the first example blog post generated for testing the Markdown processing and frontmatter structure.
+  This is the first example blog post generated for testing the Markdown processing and frontmatter structure.
 Welcome to the first blog post on this newly integrated Vue 3 blog!
 This post serves as an example to test the Markdown rendering and frontmatter extraction.
 schema:
-  "@type": Article
+  '@type': Article
   headline: Exploring the Future of Web Development in 2025
+  description: >-
-  description: An overview of upcoming trends and technologies in the web
-    development industry for 2025.
+    An overview of upcoming trends and technologies in the web development industry for 2025.
   author:
-    "@type": Person
+    '@type': Person
     name: Mike Smith
     jobTitle: Lead Developer
-  datePublished: 2025-05-26
+  datePublished: 2025-05-26T00:00:00.000Z
-  dateModified: 2025-05-26
+  dateModified: 2025-05-26T00:00:00.000Z
   image: ../assets/img/featured-blog.jpg
   publisher:
-    "@type": Organization
+    '@type': Organization
     name: Tech Insights Blog
     logo:
-      "@type": ImageObject
+      '@type': ImageObject
       url: ..assets/img/icons/logo-footer.png
 priority: low
 toc: true